 - Displays at the Saskatoon Police Community Barbecue, the City of Saskatoon Neighbourhood Safety Fair and the Banff Mountain Film Festival World Tour.

-- We provided first aid support to events such as the Meewasin’s Family Skating Parties, Foamfest and other events.
+- We provided first aid support to events such as the Meewasin’s Family Skating Parties and other events.

 - PSAR presentations to various youth and adult groups, utilizing the AdventureSmart program.

-Monthly training meetings are generally held the first Thursday of each month starting at 7 pm at the Fire Training Centre at 116 Avenue W South, Saskatoon, unless otherwise noted.
+Monthly training meetings are generally held the first Thursday of each month starting at 7 pm.
 Field days are generally held the Saturday following the training meeting.
 These days are subject to change depending on instructor availability.
 Some exercises are done as joint training with our agencies of jurisdiction and this may also affect training days.

 May of each year is generally a busy training month as we recognize National Emergency Preparedness Week and Provincial Missing Persons Week and plan training around these themes.